GeoscienceAustralia/eo-tides/docs/setup.md

         ![image](assets/fes_productselection.jpg)

+    2. Scroll to the bottom of the page and agree to the licence agreement.
+Your request will be sent for approval (this may take several days).
-    2. Once your registration is complete, login to [MY AVISO+](https://www.aviso.altimetry.fr/en/my-aviso-plus.html).
+    3. Once you are notified via email that your registration and access is approved, login to [MY AVISO+](https://www.aviso.altimetry.fr/en/my-aviso-plus.html).
-    3. Once logged in, select [My products](https://www.aviso.altimetry.fr/en/my-aviso-plus/my-products.html) in the left-hand menu:
+    4. Once logged in, select [My products](https://www.aviso.altimetry.fr/en/my-aviso-plus/my-products.html) in the left-hand menu:

         ![image](assets/fes_myproducts.jpg)

-    4. `FES (Finite Element Solution - Oceanic Tides Heights)` should appear under `Your current subscriptions.` Right click on `Ftp`, and copy the FTP address.
+    5. `FES (Finite Element Solution - Oceanic Tides Heights)` should appear under `Your current subscriptions.` Right click on `Ftp`, and copy the FTP address.

         ![image](assets/fes_subscriptions.jpg)

-    5. Using an FTP client like FileZilla, log in to the FTP using your AVISO+ username and password:
+    6. Using an FTP client like FileZilla, log in to the FTP using your AVISO+ username and password:

         ![image](assets/fes_ftp.jpg)

-    6. Navigate to `/auxiliary/tide_model/`, and download the contents of one or more of the following directories:
+    7. Navigate to `/auxiliary/tide_model/`, and download the contents of one or more of the following directories:

         - `fes2022b/ocean_tide/`
         - `fes2022b/ocean_tide_extrapolated/`